-Systems approach is based on the generalization that everything is inter-related and interdependent.
+Systems approach is based on the generalization that everything is inter-related and inter-dependent.
 A system is composed of related and dependent element which when in interaction, forms a unitary whole.
 A system is simply an assemblage or combination of things or parts forming a complex whole.
-One its most important characteristic is that it is composed of hierarchy of sub-systems.
+One its most important characteristic is that it is composed of hierarchy of subsystems.
 That is the parts forming the major system and so on.
-For example, the world can be considered-to be a system in which various national economies are sub-systems.
-In turn, each national economy is composed of its various industries, each industry is composed of firms' and of course a firm can be considered a system composed of sub-systems suds as production, marketing, finance, accounting and so on.